 Meetings are usually held the second Tuesday of the month at St. Stephens Episcopal Church, 5500 N. Adams Rd., Troy MI 48098.

 The formal meeting starts at 10 AM with new business, announcements and Show & Tell, followed by the morning presentation.
 Meetings generally end by noon.
-Tuesday workshops run from about 12:30 to 3:30 PM.
+Tuesday workshops run from 12:45 to 3:45 PM.
 Doors are open at 9:30 AM for refreshments, social time, library use, flea market and consignment purchases.
 Wednesday workshops run 9:30 AM-3:30 PM on the Wednesday after the meeting.

 Participants may sign up for workshops by sending in coupons (in the newsletters) and/or sending checks to the designated member of the Program Committee.
 Kit or material fees are payable to the instructor at the workshop.
 Normally, refunds are not given unless a) the Board of Directors decides there are extenuating circumstances, or b) a replacement may be found for the workshop.

 Guests are welcome to attend morning meetings ($5 guest fee).
 Workshops are open to guests when space is available, but fees for guests will be $5-15 higher, depending on the length of the workshop.
 Yearly dues are $40 (prorated after January).

 Please wear name tags.
 New members will want to create a name tag using their favorite technique.

 The NTGM library: Contains books and some videos/DVD's, available for one month check out.
 One dollar per month late fees per item applies.